Resident Evil Outbreak: Gameplay

 The game begins with up to four players in online or one player with two AI partners in offline.
 The player characters are infected with the T-virus, which is shown as a virus gauge, via the inventory menu.
 Players must complete each scenario before the virus gauge reaches 100% or they will die, resulting in a game over.
 When players take too much damage, they will collapse and crawl, prompting the virus to speed up faster until either the player uses herbs, first aid sprays or recovery medicines on themselves, or another player/AI partner helps them back up on their feet to slow down the virus.
 If the player succumbs to the virus in online, they will transform into a zombie and continue to control their character by attacking the other players until the mutated player is defeated or dies instantly after a certain amount of time has passed.
 The player and their AI partners will not transform in offline.
-In offline gameplay, players can save their progress using typewriters, which are removed from online.
-They can still save in both modes after the scenario is over.

 Capcom shut down the American servers for Outbreak on December 31, 2007, and the Japanese servers on June 30, 2011, ending official online capabilities.

 Plot

 The beginning of Outbreak is set a couple days after the initial outbreak of the T-virus in Raccoon City, moments before the crisis further escalates into complete chaos.
 The game starts with the eight characters in Jack's Bar, who are unaware of what is happening until a lone zombie wanders into the bar and attacks one of the employees named Will.
 Soon after, the characters must escape the bar and make it through the city to safety.
-The game ends in the final moments of the same incident, with the player attempting to escape Raccoon City before the U.S. government launches a missile strike to eliminate the threat posed by the G-virus.
+The game ends in the final moments of the same incident, with the player attempting to escape Raccoon City before the U.S. government launches a missile strike to eliminate the threat posed by the T-virus.
 The player controls one of eight characters with gameplay events transpiring across various regions of Raccoon City and span over a period of several days.